 - Proof of Malpractice Insurance – Membership of MDU or MPS will suffice

-- A Police Clearance Certificate issued by your country of domicile issued within the last 3 years.
-This should be an enhanced certificate which covers working with Children and Adults
+- Police Clearance Certificate issued by your country of domicile within the last 3 years.
+This should be an enhanced certificate which covers working with children and adults.

 Visit the Immigration New Zealand website for details